jimzucker/snowflake-usage-monitor/README.md

 The METERING_HISTORY for compute does not seem to have a forecast either, so we will create a simple one based on MTD average where
 	FORECAST = MTD + RemainingDays in month * AVG(MTD Daily Usage)

-We will support 2 options in configutaration for output to slack
+We will support 2 options in configuration for output to Slack/Teams

 ### Format 1: Just one line for an Account